-Partho Sengupta, MD, is the director of Cardiovascular Imaging, the chair of Cardiovascular Innovation, and a professor of Medicine.
+Partho Sengupta, MD, is the Chief of the Division of Cardiology, Director of Cardiovascular Imaging, the chair of Cardiovascular Innovation, and a Professor of Medicine.
 Prior to joining WVU Medicine, Dr. Sengupta was the director of interventional echocardiography, cardiac ultrasound research, and core lab at Mount Sinai’s Zena and Michael A. Weiner Cardiovascular Institute and the Marie-Josée and Henry R. Kravis Center for Cardiovascular Health.

 Dr. Sengupta received his medical degree from Government Medical College in India, where he also completed a residency.
 He then completed a cardiology fellowship from All India Institute of Medical Sciences and a cardiology fellowship at both Mayo Clinic in Minnesota and Arizona.